sarosh724/mini-streaming-app/README.md

 <h1>This is a mini project created as a side hobby</h1>
-<p>my colleage Ahmed Sayyam have collaborated in this project</p>
+<p>My colleage Ahmed Sayyam has collaborated in this project with me</p>
-<p>this project is basically a mini music streaming web based application developed in Laravel 9</p>
+<p>This project is basically a mini music streaming web based application developed in Laravel 9</p>

 <h3>Steps/Commands to make it run</h3>
 <ul>